Zeioth/zeioth-meta/README.md

 # zeioth-meta
-A futile attempt to have a resume of all my projects on a single page.
+In this page I give more detain about some of the projects I've participated on.
+Mostly personal, and FOSS projects, in order to respect confidenciality.

 ## Startup projects

-Projects listed here were developed for startups i've been cofounder of.
+Projects listed here were developed for startups I've been cofounder of.

 **Jinn.es**: The interactive traveling guide.
 National alternative to foursquare.
 Winner startup of the 1º edition of Think Big Telefonica Spain.
 Mentorized by the Banesto foundation (Yuzz progam).
 My role on this company was both CTO and Full Stack Programmer.
 I managed a team of 2 programmers and 2 designers, as well as the project architecture.